 Our future growth and success depend in part on our continued ability to attract, retain and motivate highly qualified management and scientific personnel.
 We are highly dependent upon our senior management, particularly Stephan Jackman, our Chief Executive Officer, Kenneth Cragun, our Chief Financial Officer as well as on our consultant, Dr. Chuanhai Cao, the neuroscientist who developed AL002, and Dr. Roland "Doug" Shytle, one of the investors of AL001 and other members of our senior management team.
 The loss of services of any of these individuals could delay or prevent the successful development of our current or future product pipeline, completion of our planned development efforts or the commercialization of AL001 or AL002.
 It is possible that current or former employees of ours could put forward claims for an alleged right to our patents and demand compensation therefor.
-If one or more of the key personnel were to leave us and engage in competing operations, our business, results of operations and financial condition could be materially and adversely affected.
-To date, none of our key personnel has left us without a suitable replacement having been identified prior to such departure or, to our knowledge, engaged in competing operations, nor has any departure of key personnel had any material effect on our company.
+If one or more of the key personnel were to leave us and engage in competing operations, our business, results of operations and departure or, to our knowledge, engaged in competing operations, nor has any departure of key personnel had any material effect on our company.